 The school council provides a way for pupils' voices to be heard.
 All children are able to be a school council representative, whether they have SEND or not.
-All members of staff including our head teacher, class teachers, learning support assistants and the SENDCO are always available for pupils who wish to discuss issues and concerns.
+All members of staff including our head teacher, class teachers, learning support assistants and the SENDCO are always available for pupils who wish to discuss issues and assistants and the SENDCO are always available for pupils who wish to discuss issues and concerns.
 Pupils are encouraged to think about who they would go to if they had worries and know that this does not have to be their class teacher.